NAU-IoT/Power-Monitoring/README.md

 **POWER MONITORING HAT**

-   Used to observe output of solar cell and consumption of load (load in this case is Raspberry Pi 3 or 4)
+   Used to observe output of solar cell and consumption of load (load in this case is a Raspberry Pi IO Board)

-**RASPBERRY PI 3 or 4**
+**RASPBERRY PI IO Board**

   Wired through the power monitoring hat to monitor consumption